amadeus4dev/developer-guides/docs/resources/flights.md

 }
 ```

-The response contains a list of available flights matching our request criteria (for the sake of this example, we show the first result).
+The response contains a list of available flights matching our request criteria (for the sake of this example, we only show the first result).
 Each flight availability includes descriptive data about the flight and an `availabilityClasses` list containing the available fare classes and the number of bookable seats remaining in each fare class.

 ```json
 "data": [